tombh/streaming/JOURNAL.md

 ## 2025
 📅 **March 4th**
 Morning: Still the same goal as yesterday, make the minimap show live updates of the alternate screen, but also do the fancy slide in/out animation when the mouse hovers over the right-mouse column.
+* ONLY EVER USE ALPHA ON TEXT CELLS NOT PIXELS!
+It doesn't work, you get weird staggered line.
+Evening: Got minimap working reeeeeeeal nice 😏.
+Slide animation using a state machine, hot-reloading config and transparent background for empty minimap area.
+Some lag issues, which can wait for another time, so just want to add the scollback behind the alternate view and add a little test.

 📅 **March 3rd**
 Morning: Monday morning, start of the week.
 Still main aim is to get the minimap showing live updates of the alternate screen.
 But probably a winding road before I get to that.